Jaymon/bang/docs/STRUCTURE.md

-# Structure of the codebase
+# Structure of the Bang Codebase

 ## Compilation